emday4prez/bustracker/README.md

 ## Acknowledgments

-Thank you to the MIT course and Massechusettes Bay Transit Authority for the data.
+Thank you to the MIT course and Massachusetts Bay Transit Authority for the data.